-29 January 00.01 GMT:The 11th Education for All Global Monitoring Report reveals that a global learning crisis is costing governments \$129 billion a year.
-Ten per cent of global spending on primary education is being lost on poor quality educationthat is failing to ensure that children learn.
+29 January 00.01 GMT: The 11th Education for All Global Monitoring Report reveals that a global learning crisis is costing governments \$129 billion a year.
+Ten per cent of global spending on primary education is being lost on poor quality education that is failing to ensure that children learn.
 This situation leaves one in four young people in poor countries unable to read a single sentence, affecting one third of young women in South and West Asia.
 The Report concludes that good teachers are the key to improvement and calls on governments to provide the best in the profession to those who need them most.

-This year's Report, Teaching and learning: Achieving quality for all, warns that without attracting and adequately training enough teachers the earning crisis will last for several generations and hit the disadvantaged hardest.
-In South and West Asia, about 33 in 100 children of primary school age are learning the basics in reading.
+This year's Report, Teaching and learning: Achieving quality for all, warns that without attracting and adequately training enough teachers the learning crisis will last for several generations and hit the disadvantaged hardest.
+In South and West Asia, where about 33 in 100 children of primary school age are learning the basics in reading, the share ranges from about 90% in the Islamic Republic of Iran to less than 30% in Pakistan.

 On current trends, the Report projects that it will take until 2072 for all the poorest young women in developing countries to be literate.
+The disadvantaged - girls and those in poverty - are being left behind: In Pakistan, rich boys and girls are expected to complete primary school by 2020, but on recent trends poor boys will reach this fundamental target only in the late 2050s and poor girls just before the end of the century.
 However, with the right policies in place, fast progress is possible: In Nepal, the literacy rate of the poorest young women tripled from 18% in 2001 to 54% in 2011.